Italian-Wedding Soup with Tortellini

 Garlic Powder, Parsley, Basil, Oregano, Black Pepper, Salt

 2 Cartons Chicken or Beef Stock.
 Originally made with beef, I used chicken.
 Up to you.

 2 C Water

 2 garlic cloves, chopped

-2 Heads of Escarole, cleaned and chopped into squares. *If you want to add chard as well, feel free!
+2 Heads of Escarole, cleaned and chopped into squares. *If you want to add chard, spinach, bok choy, or kale, feel free!
 I only had bought escarole.